germinateplatform/germinate-training/flapjack-5.md

 Marker & Line Modes
 Marker and line modes are particularly useful for developing a subset of informative markers and lines for analysis We may not want all lines present in the project included in a specific analysis.
 This might be due to either certain lines which are superfluous to a project or potentially, poorer quality data exists in the project and therefore should be removed.
-Before we start looking at line and marker mode, it’s worth bearing in mind that by default, flapjack selects all lines and markers automatically
+Before we start looking at line and marker mode, it's worth bearing in mind that by default, flapjack selects all lines and markers automatically
 Marker Mode
-We’ll start by looking at the marker mode option.
+We'll start by looking at the marker mode option.
 Marker mode is selected in the edit menu

 <img src="flapjack-5/flapjack11.png" style="max-width: 100%;">